softwaredesign-uandes/architecture-reviews/elasticsearch/evolution.md

 *Status:* Implemented

 *Consequences:* Google Collect changed it's name and now is Guava, but the tool is still used in different parts of the software.

+### ADR4: Use Docker to Install ElasticSearch
+*Context:* (~v5.0.0)

++ Docker provides an easy way to deploy software in different types of Operative Systems
++ ElasticSearch should provide installation methods that adapt to the most quantity of users as possible

+*Decision:* We will use Docker to provide the option to install images of ElasticSearch

+*Status:* Implemented

+*Consequences:*

++ Installing ElasticSearch as a Docker image allows to create single or multi node clusters in an easy way
++ Users can have multiple instances or versions of ElasticSearch
++ Docker gives an easy way to use ElasticSearch in production environments

+### ADR5: Create ElasticSearch images using centos as the base image
+*Context:* (~v5.0.0)

++ ElasticSearch images need a base OS image to have an easier way to work wth Docker
++ ElasticSearch images should last in time with good maintenance and must have good security

+*Decision:*

++ We will use centos:7 to provide a base for the ElasticSearch images

+*Status:* Implemented

+*Consequences:*

++ centos:7 is one of the latest releases of its kind, so it receives good maintenance and support
++ Implementation of the image is easy as centos has a lot of documentation
++ centos management panel support makes ElasticSearch images to host multiple sites on the server in an easier way